Merkel's Book, Merkel's mission, Merkel's worldview – DW – 11/25/2024

 Merkel's Book, Merkel's mission, Merkel's worldviewNovember 25, 2024

 Angela Merkel's new book will be launched with fanfare in the West but also in China.
-Tickets for the first presentation of the former German chancellor's 736-page opus on Tuesday evening at the Deutsches Theater in Berlin sold out online within minutes of going on sale a few weeks ago.
+Tickets for Tuesday evening's initial presentation of the former German chancellor's 736-page opus at the Deutsches Theater in Berlin sold out online within minutes of going on sale a few weeks ago.

 Merkel's "Memories 1954-2021," as the book is subtitled, looks back on her life from her childhood and youth in former East Germany, German reunification, and her political rise through the end of her 16-year chancellorship in 2021.
 The book is being simultaneously published as an audiobook and in translation in several languages, including French and English.
 After that, the 70-year-old former leader is expected to embark on a tour of major European cities to promote the work.